-The School of Psychology and Psychiatry offers a common psychology curriculum accredited by the Australian Psychology Accreditation Council (APAC) at the Australian campuses and Monash University Malaysia.
+The School of Psychological Sciences offers a common psychology curriculum accredited by the Australian Psychology Accreditation Council (APAC) at the Australian campuses and Monash University Malaysia.

 Accredited and non-accredited psychology majors are available at Monash campuses as outlined below.
 For the correct sequence of units required students should refer to the information for the managing faculty of the course in which they are enrolled and also to their course entry.